sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-18T18:16:17.000Z**

-\#LoadsheddingUpdate

-Wednesday, 18 October 2023:

-With the emergency reserves fully replenished, Stage 1 loadshedding will be implemented from 22:00 tonight until 05:00 on Thursday.

- Thereafter, loadshedding will be suspended until 16:00, from which time Stage 2 loadshedding…
+**2022-12-07T09:29:10.000Z**

+Stage 6 loadshedding will be implemented from 12:00 until further notice.
+This is due to a high number of breakdowns since midnight, as well as the requirement to strictly preserve the remaining emergency generation reserves.
+Eskom will publish a full statement in due course.